serafinayu/RotMG-Loot-Tracker/docs/NOTES.md

 ## TO COME BACK TO:

 - Unsure if shared workspace is necessary, may remove later if not used (only useful if there are packages/libraries used by all workspaces)

+### Future Plans on Features

+- Item tooltip that looks like the tooltip in game or from the DPS Mirror Calculator